 Well my friends I’ve reached the end of my discussion on plant form.
 Texture and colour are next, but I think I’ll postpone those until our gardens wake up a bit and allow for some new ‘photo pursuits’.
 I’ll come up with some other topics to write about in the interim, so do stay tuned.

-As I’m preparing to publish this post, I’ve become aware of the horrific events that occurred in Boston earlier today – our weather woes seem suddenly pretty trivial.
+As I’m preparing to publish this post, I’ve become aware of the scary events that occurred in Boston earlier today – our weather woes seem suddenly pretty trivial.
 I won’t complain again anytime soon.

 Be sure to hug your loved ones tonight.Til next time, Sue